jDeters-USACE/Antecedent-Rainfall-Calculator/README.md

-Antecedent Rainfall Calculator
+  # Antecedent Rainfall Calculator

-What is it?
+## What is it?

-Automation tool that evaluates three climatological parameters to assist in the making and documenting of various determinations required by policy for the execution of USACE&#39;s Regulatory Program.
+An automation tool that evaluates three climatological parameters to assist in the making and documenting of various determinations required by policy for the execution of USACE&#39;s Regulatory Program.

-Usage
+## Usage

 Rapidly, accurately, and effortlessly determine whether any of the following problematic circumstances exist for a given Latitude, Longitude, and Date: